 Peter trained at Mountview.
-He was most recently seen as Don John for the Oxford Shakespeare Company's Much Ado About Nothing, and is currently in rehearsals for Jamaica Inn with TheatreLab, to be performed at The Tabard from November to December.
+He was most recently seen as Don John for the Oxford Shakespeare Company's Much Ado About Nothing, and as Francis Davey in Jamaica Inn with TheatreLab.
 Other theatre credits include: Bernard Marx in Brave New World, Bob Cratchit and Marley's Ghost in A Christmas Carol and Guy in One Language, Many Voices (TNT); Charles in Blithe Spirit, Claudius in Hamlet, and Felix in The Narcissist (English Rep).
 He is a founder member of The Woodstock Players in New York.
 Web-series credits include ShamPain (& co-writer), and Vultures.
 Audio-drama credits include Doctor Who (Big Finish). @mrpeterae

 Gemma Arrowsmith – Augusta Bell / Madam Fortuna / Whistler / Tiller